alexiskirke/meditation-video-generator-openai/README.md

 ## Known Issues

 GPT-4o is a statistical model and has therefore occasionally returned JSON that is not parsable by this code - this will raise and error and abort.
-Similarly any paramaters which attempt to control the elements returned from GPT-4o may not give the precise results expected.
+Similarly, any parameters which attempt to control the elements returned from GPT-4o may not give the precise results expected.
 OpenAI have a rate limiter on their API.
 For example, if you create a meditation with dozens of text parts, then during synthesis you may get rate limited and the process aborts.
 Sometimes a perfectly innocent meditation topic can trigger OpenAI's content filter for picture generation.
 This will cause the meditation to abort.
 (But you can re-run from that point on by adjusting the pipeline, see below.)